catsout/wallpaper-engine-kde-plugin/README.md

 - Compile needed for scene type and mpv video backend, also ok for using without compiling.
 - Only test on x11.
 - Need Qt >= 5.13, for loop video support without black screen.
+- The code is just work, the performance may be slow.

 You need to choose your steam library directory.
 Like `~/.local/share/Steam`